Alcohol and Nutrition

 Each gram of pure alcohol has 29 kJ.5 In Australia, one standard drink contains 10 grams of alcohol, which provides 290 kJ of energy from the alcohol alone.
 However, the drinks served in restaurants, pubs and at home are often much larger than one standard drink.
 For example, a glass of wine served at a restaurant is often around 150 mL, which is 1.5 standard drinks.
 This means the amount of kilojoules you consume from alcohol is actually even higher.

-The National Health and Medical Research Council Australian Guidelines to Reduce Health Risks from Drinking Alcohol7 recommend having no more than two standard drinks on any day to reduce the risk of harm over a lifetime.
+The National Health and Medical Research Council Australian Guidelines to Reduce Health Risks from Drinking Alcohol recommend having no more than 10 standard drinks a week to reduce the risk of harm over a lifetime.
 If someone drinks two full strength beers (375mL) or two glasses of wine (150mL) each day, this equates to approximately three standard drinks and represents 10% of the total daily energy intake.8

 2. Sweet additions